How to login and general help

 Entries will be judged by another Society of Professional Journalists chapter.

-Only an Award of Excellence (First place) and Second place awards will be made.
+Only First Place and Second Place awards will be made.
 Judges may decline to make awards or only make one award in a category.

 The organizers and judges reserve the right to change the category of certain entries if necessary.